Skip to content

 Direct Current 1 1

 Alternating Current and Direct Current are the configurations to provide direction to the current flow.
-Alternating Current (AC) vs. Direct Current (DC) comparison shows a huge difference between the two … Read more
+Alternating Current (AC) vs. Direct Current (DC) comparison shows a huge difference between the two ways of current flow.
+DC is taken as the setup … Read more

 Direct Current (DC): Definition, Sources, Symbol & Uses